 Mike joined the District in November 2014.
 He is a Michigan native with a solid background and knowledge of both natural and agricultural systems.
 He earned his bachelor's degree from Goshen College with a concentration in Resource Management in 2011.
 He also holds certifications for herbicide application, wetland delineation, and prescribed burning.

 Prior to joining our team Mike worked as a restoration biologist with Blue Heron Ministries, a small restoration company located in Northern Indiana that focuses primarily on early successional ecosystems.
 Mike worked for the University of Notre Dame as an aquatic research technician focusing on aquatic invasive species in the Midwest.

 Prior to earning his degree, he worked for many years in the RV industry, which gave him a vast understanding of construction principles.
 Mike has volunteered with other conservation districts on multiple projects.
 In July 2014 he was awarded in special recognition by the St. Joseph County Conservation District, in Centreville, MI, for his efforts as river cleanup coordinator for the county's 150 miles of navigable waterways, along with other programs in which he participated.
 Mike has received his certification in Nutrient Management Planning, Revised Universal Loss Equation II, and Virginia Conservation Assistance Program.
-Mike and his wife live in Sterling.
+Mike his wife and son live in Sterling.